Abstract

 We attempted to force recurrence into Transformers to give them “memory,” but it consistently hurt performance.
 However, Neural Gating significantly improved Transformer robustness.
 For real-world, noisy data (traffic, weather), the Pre-Layer Normalization (PreLN) Transformer with added gating proved to be the most robust model.

-While chaotic systems test the limits of theory, we also validated our models on seven standard industrial datasets, including Electricity Transformer Temperature (ETT), Traffic Flow, and Weather data.
+While chaotic systems test the limits of theory, we also validated our models on seven standard real-world datasets: the four Electricity Transformer Temperature (ETT) subsets plus Traffic, Electricity, and Weather.

 Unlike the clean physics simulations, these datasets contain real-world noise and irregularities.
 In this environment, the Pre-Layer Normalization (PreLN) Transformer proved to be the most robust architecture.
 While it didn’t always beat the RHN on pure chaos, its stability makes it a strong default choice for general time-series forecasting tasks where training speed and reliability are paramount.